A new set of tools for goodness-of-fit validation: Composite null hypothesis

 Our main interest is to see how our approach compares with these.
-The details and results of the simulation appear in Appendix C, which pertains to a set of carefully selected alternatives according to the form of their $CC(p;\beta(F))$, partly inspired by those in Section 2.5.
+The details and results of the simulation appear in Appendix~C, which pertains to a set of carefully selected alternatives according to the form of their $\textnormal{CC}(\cdot~;\beta(F))$ partly inspired by those in Section~2.5.
 It emerges from this experiment that, as an oracle, $\mathcal{M}_{D(n)}(\tilde{\beta})$ generally does poorly.
-Otherwise, and similarly to the context of Section \ref{sec: 2 Case 0}, none of the other tests dominates and $\mathcal{P}_{\tilde{Q}(\alpha)}(\widetilde{\beta})$ turns out to be a good competitor, being powerwise on par with the oracle test it is based upon.
-Recall that a main advantage is the possibility of deriving information from the B plot about where the null model could be at fault and an overall measure of fit based on this plot.
+Otherwise, and similarly to the context of Section~\ref{sec: 2 Case 0}, none of the other tests dominates and $\mathcal{P}_{\tilde{Q}(\alpha)}(\widetilde{\beta})$ turns out to be a good competitor, being powerwise on par with the oracle test it is based upon.
+Recall that a main advantage of our approach is the possibility of deriving information from the B-plot about where the null model could be at fault and an overall measure of fit based on this plot.
+Note however that regarding the tests of $\mathbb{H}_0$ and $\mathbb{H}$, this common approach allows to exhibit some essential differences between the two problems.
+See the discussion in Appendix~C.